 The Houston bus accident lawyers at Brian White & Associates have years of experience representing clients and their families.
 We obtain successful resolutions in 99% of our cases and excel in and out of the courtroom.
 Our team has what it takes to help victims of all types of bus accidents, including knowledge of federal, state, and local bus laws.

 Don’t let someone else’s negligence ruin the rest of your life.
 Seek the compensation you may deserve with our help.
-To schedule a free consultation regarding a bus accident in Houston, contact us today.
+To schedule a free consultation regarding a bus accident, contact our Houston, TX office today.